-1. Assemble the charger cable by attaching its wall adapter.
+1. Assemble the charging cable by attaching its wall adapter.

-Caution: Use ONLY the USB charging cable that you received in the box with your Controller.
+Caution: Use ONLY the USB charging cable and adapter that you received in the box with your Controller.
 AVOID using alternative charging cables or other accessories, as they may damage the Controller or affect the way it charges in the future.
 If you must use a different cable, use only cables less than or equal to 1.2 metres (4 feet) in length.

-- 2. Plug the charger into a power socket.
-Select a socket that you can access easily and unplug the charger from easily when necessary. - 3.
-Plug the other end of the cable into the USB port of the Controller. - 4.
+2. Plug the charging cable and adapter into an outlet.
+Select an outlet that you can access easily and unplug the charging cable and adapter from easily when necessary.

+- 3. Plug the other end of the cable into the USB port of the Controller. - 4.
 Charge the Controller until the battery level icon shows 100% charge. - 5.
-Disconnect the charger from the Controller and the socket.
+Disconnect the charging cable and adapter from the Controller and the wall outlet.